phetdam/c-npy-demo/c_npy_demo/data/README.rst

 Data files
 ----------

-Both data files contain options data pulled from CME Group's website.
+Data files contain options data from CME Group's website, manually copied and cleaned.
 Brief descriptions are below.

 edo_ntm_data.csv
    Contains data on Eurodollar options that are close to the at-the-money point,